-1.4 A member must not engage in unfair or other than sportsman-like conduct.
+1.4 A member, upon entering the trial venue, must conduct themselves in a fair and sportsman-like manner.

-1.5 A member must always present themselves for competition and official business in a state of sobriety.
+1.5 A member is required to present themselves for competition and official business in a state of sobriety.

-1.6 A member shall wear appropriate clothing and footwear when competing with regard to personal safety, and taking into consideration insurance requirements.
+1.6 A member shall wear appropriate clothing and footwear with regard to personal safety, and taking into consideration insurance requirements, during all aspects of the sheepdog trial.